 LISTEN FROM WINDOWS

+The second task to get this running was to notify the Application about the WSL Adapter IP Address.
 If you want to see the WSL Adapter IP Address just type “ipconfig” in powershell and find the WSL Adapter IPv4 Address.

 You would want to inform your Server Application on the WSL Adapter IP Address, it needs to listen to this to receive connections from WSL.